While Seattle-area home prices plateau, the Eastside dips

 The number of home sales that went pending in Seattle in November was down 42% from the same time last year.

 The slowdown showed up this fall at a cluster of townhomes in Westlake.
 A three-bedroom townhome that hit the market in July sold in 12 days.
-Another in the same development hit the market in mid September and took a month to sell.
+Another in the same development hit the market in mid-September and took a month to sell.
 Both sold below their list price.

 While many buyers are holding off, those ready to buy now are enjoying a quieter market.